S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 ## Step 6: Collect ideas

-_Generate and record ideas about how to respond to fulfill the determined requirement._
+_Generate and record ideas about how to fulfill the determined requirement._

 In this step, everyone shares ideas about how to fulfill the determined requirement.
 This can include ideas that might provide a whole solution, partial solutions, iterative next steps and suggestions about how to respond to any of the prioritized generative questions.